For more information contact Andrea Schreier: firstname.lastname@example.org

 What aspect of sturgeon culture leads to 12n production?

-We hypothesize that oocyte aging during the time lapse between ovulation and fertilization in captive breeding may be causing causing 2nd polar body retention.
+We are investigating several aspects of captive spawning that might lead to 2nd polar body retention.
+One is oocyte aging, which occurs in the time lapse between ovulation and fertilization.
 As fish eggs age, the cytoskeletal components necessary for ejecting the 2nd polar body successfully begin to break down.
-We are working with two caviar farms to do time trial experiments, intentionally aging eggs after ovulation and comparing rates of spontaneous autopolyploidy between aged eggs and controls.
+We also believe that mechanical shock from vigorous stirring of eggs during de-adhesion (de-clumping) can cause 2nd polar body retention.
+We are working with multiple caviar farms to do experiments comparing rates of spontaneous autopolyploidy in control vs. aged eggs and gently vs. vigorously stirred eggs.

-We are studying the reproductive development of 200 10n juvenile white sturgeon.
+We are studying the reproductive development of 200 10N juvenile white sturgeon.
 We will also be measuring ploidy of “non-reproductive” white sturgeon from a caviar farm.
 Females classed as “non-reproductive” are those that have surpassed the age of normal sexual maturation and still have not produced caviar.
+We wish to determine whether or not there is a relationship between delayed sexual maturity and abnormal ploidy.

 How does spontaneous autopolyploidy affect sex ratios, growth, and stress physiology?

-We are conducting experiments using full sibling families that contain both 8n and 12n individuals to determine whether having an extra genome copy changes an individual’s growth rate, condition, and response to stress.
-We also have preliminary evidence that 12n white sturgeon are more likely to be female.
+We are conducting experiments using full sibling families that contain both 8N, 10N, and 12N individuals to determine whether having abnormal ploidy changes an individual’s growth rate, condition, and response to stress.
+We also have preliminary evidence that 12N white sturgeon are more likely to be female.
 This is not unexpected given that the female is the sex-determining gender in white sturgeon and therefore offspring with multiple copies of the female genome are more likely to inherit the female sex determining element.
-We be comparing the sex ratio of 8n and 12n white sturgeon looking for deviations from the expected 50:50 ratio.
+We be comparing the sex ratio of 8N and 12N white sturgeon looking for deviations from the expected 50:50 ratio.

 Tom Famula, Dept of Animal Science, UC Davis